 News & Events

 The BBB Program conducts an internationally acclaimed annual meeting of leading clinical and preclinical experts in brain tumors and the blood-brain barrier.
-The 20th annual meeting was held March 20-22, 2013 at Sunriver Resort in Sunriver, Oregon, in collaboration with the International Brain Barriers Society.
+The 22nd annual meeting will be held March 3-5, 2016 at Skamania Lodge, Stevenson, Washington, in collaboration with the International Brain Barriers Society.

 Recent Scientific Publications